banksy23/XCoder/README.md

 🐋 We trained a model to generate unit test programs for each candidate solution: Get **Unit Test Model** from <a href="https://huggingface.co/banksy235/XCoder-Unit-Test-Model">huggingface</a> or <a href="https://modelscope.cn/models/banksy235/Unit_Test_Model">modelscope</a>.

-(The model weight uploading to Hugging Face is still in progress, and it will be open-sourced soon.)

 ---